Glassy Signatures in Water's Second Liquid

+which captures the super-Arrhenius slowing down of supercooled liquids approaching the glass transition \cite{cavagna2009supercooled}.
+To probe the dynamics of the high- and low-density states observed in Fig.~\ref{fig:1}, we performed simulations at 1~bar and 5000~bar, corresponding to low- and high-density conditions, respectively, ensuring that the system remains outside the purported binodal across the full temperature range \cite{gartner2022liquid,szukalo2026energy}.

 We extract the relaxation time $\tau$ by probing the structural relaxation of the liquid through its total electric dipole.
 This choice is motivated by two considerations.
 First, dipole fluctuations can be directly compared with dielectric spectroscopy, the most widely used experimental probe of supercooled-liquid dynamics.
-Dielectric spectroscopy spans an exceptional frequency range---from terahertz to microhertz---thereby covering the entire crossover from liquid to glassy behavior.
+Dielectric spectroscopy spans an exceptional frequency range from terahertz to microhertz, thereby covering the entire crossover from liquid to glassy behavior.
 Importantly, dielectric spectroscopy measurements for water under nanoconfinement and in salt solutions---two strategies that suppress crystallization---are already available as a function of supercooling, enabling direct comparison with our simulations, as discussed below.
 Second, the dominant peak in water’s dielectric loss spectrum reflects collective orientational rearrangements of the hydrogen-bond network.
 This process occurs on longer timescales than translational diffusion over intermolecular distances\cite{arbe2016dielectric} and therefore sets the longest relaxation timescale required for full equilibration of the liquid.
-For other transport properties like viscosity or diffusion coefficient see Fig.~\ref{fig:arrh2}.
+Accordingly, we show in the SI (Fig.~\ref{fig:arrh2}) that the viscosity is coupled to the rotational motions, while diffusion decouples from it at lower temperatures.